mattmc3/zephyr/README.md

 ## Customizing

-Zephyr uses zstyles for customization.
-But, it doesn't require any configuration at all to work out-of-the-box.
-However, over time you might find that it's nice to customize.
+Zephyr doesn't require any configuration at all to work out-of-the-box.
+However, over time you will likely want to tweak the configuration.
+Zephyr makes that easy.

-## Plugins
+### Plugins

 Zephyr comes with a highly curated set of of plugins by default, and doesn't come with everything out there.
 The goal is a great out-of-the-box Zsh experience for most people